Lednerb/bilberry-hugo-theme/README.md

 ```

 ## Favicons
-Using favicons nowadays is not a trivial thing.
-There are many different sizes and file types for the various mobile and desktop browsers and for the shortcuts for Android and iOS devices.

-This theme makes it easy for you to include all needed files:
+To add favicons, proceed with the following steps:

-1. Visit https://realfavicongenerator.net/ and generate your favicon according to your needs
+1. Visit https://realfavicongenerator.net/ website, and generate favicons according to your needs.
-2. Copy & Paste the generated files into your `/static` folder
+2. Copy and paste the generated files into your site's `/static` folder.
-3. Edit the `/layouts/partials/favicon.html` file and copy & paste the HTML code from the generated instruction
+3. Edit the `/layouts/partials/favicon.html` file, then copy and paste the HTML code from the generated instruction.

-**Important:**
-You have to follow the [Quick Start](#Quick-Start) guideline or manually copy the `/layouts/partials/favicon.html` file from the theme to your site's `/layouts` directory.
-Otherwise the file is missing.
+**Important:** You have to follow the [Quick Start](#Quick-Start) instructions or manually copy the `/layouts/partials/favicon.html` file from the theme to your site's `/layouts` directory.

+Also, check out this [tutorial](https://www.kiroule.com/article/add-favicon-to-hugo-based-website/) on how to add favicons to Bilberry theme-based website.

-## Custom 404 site
+## Custom 404 Page
 If you want to customize your 404 site, copy the `themes/bilberry-hugo-theme/layouts/404.html` to your local `layouts/404.html` and edit the file.

 You can quickly change the message and / or the icon class for example.